-B. Except as provided in subsection C, the municipality shall publish notice of the public hearings required under subsection A in a manner gauged to ensure that the maximum number of persons within the locality are likely to be informed and shall include at least two of the following forms of publication: (i) at least once a week for three consecutive weeks in a newspaper of general circulation in the municipality, including such newspaper's online publication, if any, (ii) on any website of the locality, (iii) on any public access channel operated by the locality, to be aired during prime time programming and at least two other times during the day, or (iv) using any automated voice or text alert systems used by the locality.
-In addition, any resident of the locality annually filing a written request for notification with the locality shall be provided notice by the locality in a manner mutually

-488 489 agreed upon by the locality and such individual.
+B. Except as provided in subsection C, the municipality shall publish notice of the public hearings required under subsection A in a manner gauged to ensure that the maximum number of persons within the locality are likely to be informed and shall include at least two of the following forms of publication: (i) at least once a week for three consecutive weeks in a newspaper of general circulation in the municipality, including such newspaper's online publication, if any; (ii) on any website of the locality; (iii) on any public access channel operated by the locality, to be aired during prime time programming and at least two other times during the day; (iv) using any automated voice or text alert systems used by the locality; or (v) posting at the local public library established pursuant to § 42.1-33, if any.
+In addition, any resident of the locality annually filing a written request for notification with the locality shall be provided notice by the locality in a manner mutually agreed upon by the locality and such individual.
 The request shall include the resident's name, address, zip code, daytime telephone number, and electronic mail address, if available.
 The last publication of notice required under this subsection shall be at least three days before the first public hearing required under subsection A.